taruntejae/aug-30-oct-04-2021/lab06.md

+* Create or work with an existing Spring boot project.
+Add jdbc and mysql/oracle driver dependencies

 * Create a table __topics__ with the following fields
 * id int(primary key), title(varchar) and duration (number)
 * Implement __TopicDao__ that has the following methods